-Starting a bookkeeping or accounting service during a recession may sound counter-intuitive at first.
+Starting a bookkeeping or accounting service when the economy is slow may sound counter-intuitive at first.
 Won’t companies be trying to cut expenses, including services they might be able to conduct in-house?
 This isn’t true of bookkeeping, however, where companies might find it necessary to tighten up their financial records during a recession.

-Companies are always looking for ways to reduce their tax burden and save money overall, and a quality book-keeper can help them accomplish this goal.
-Nowhere is this more apparent than during a recession.
+Companies are always looking for ways to reduce their tax burden and save money overall, and a quality bookkeeper can help them accomplish this goal.
+Nowhere is this more apparent than when the economy is bad.
 This business is one that you can start in your free time, and you can scale as you acquire more customers.